dougmiller/theMetaCityArticles/022-lets-make-a-terrible-image-processing-pipeline.md

 The general approach is: have a folder for the function (`format`, `resize`, `rename` etc) which can watch for input (a file written or copied in), do the next step and then push the file out to the next function.
 KISS.

 ## `inotifywait`
-You can ask Linux to watch and react to a pretty comprehensive set of actions that might happen on a folder or file: running `inotifywait -m file` will output them as they come in (the '`-m`' is for `monitor` which is used as the program will stop after the first event otherwise.
+You can ask Linux to watch and react to a pretty comprehensive set of actions that might happen on a folder or file: running `inotifywait -m file` will output them as they come in (the '`-m`' is for `monitor` which is used as the program will stop after the first event otherwise).

 This will output all the events that happen to the file or folder that is monitored.